biocore/mmvec/README.md

 **A** : This can be done by running `pip install tensorflow-gpu` in your environment.
 See details [here](https://www.tensorflow.org/install/gpu).

+At the moment, these capabilities are only available for the standalone CLI due to complications of installation.

 **Q** : Neural networks scare me - don't they overfit the crap out of your data?

 **A** : Here, we are using shallow neural networks (so only two layers).
 This falls under the same regime as PCA and SVD.
 But just as you can overfit PCA/SVD, you can also overfit mmvec.
 Which is why we have Tensorboard enabled for diagnostics.
 You can visualize the `cv_rmse` to gauge if there is overfitting -- if your run is strictly decreasing, then that is a sign that you are probably not overfitting.
 But this is not necessarily indicative that you have reach the optimal -- you want to check to see if `logloss` has reached a plateau as shown above.